janegilring/posts/mikepagan/azure-create-vm-uploaded-disk/TrueNAS in Azure.md

-# Creating a VM with a Uploaded Virtual Disk
+# Creating a VM in Azure with a Uploaded Virtual Disk

 ### Introduction

-I recently had the chance to play around with IX Systems NAS appliances and their storage operating system, TrueNAS.
+I recently had the chance to play around with IX Systems storage appliances and their storage operating system, TrueNAS.
 After installing it in a virtual machine and playing with some of the features, my interest was piqued.
 While scanning the product documentation, I noticed that there are instructions for deployment on AWS but none for Azure.
 I checked with support and they said there wasn't a technical limitation, they hadn't worked on getting it certified yet.
 That had me thinking about how how would I go about making this work in Azure.

 ### Goal